 For Immediate Release:

-CCI provides jurisdictions across the country with assessment and collections solutions that improve office efficiencies while offering uncompromised customer support.
-Their customer base spans from coast to coast with installations in nearly 80 jurisdictions in 15 states.
-The company celebrated its 20th anniversary in October 2009.
+CCI provides jurisdictions across the country with Assessment and Collections solutions that improve office efficiencies while offering uncompromised customer support.
+Their customer base spans from coast to coast with installations in 73 jurisdictions in 15 states.
+CCI's Mission: